Go deep, stay long

 Photo Gallery

 When I was young, I built a darkroom in the corner of my bedroom, rolled my own film, and had photos published in the local papers.
-While I was never more than a novice, I’ve always enjoyed photography.
+While I was never more bouncy castle for sale than a novice, I’ve always enjoyed photography.
 Digital photography and digital video have made the process much simpler.
 Now sharing photos is also much easier.

 With all the snow this winter, I had some time to do some sorting and reorganized the gallery.